France and the American Civil War: Weapons trade

-In keeping with its official neutrality, the French government blocked the sale of the ironclad CSS Stonewall prior to delivery to the Confederacy in February 1864 and resold the ship to the Royal Danish Navy.
+In keeping with its official neutrality, the French government blocked the sale of the CSS Stonewall prior to delivery to the Confederacy in February 1864 and resold the ship to the Royal Danish Navy.
 However, the Danes refused to accept the ship because of price disagreements with the shipbuilder, L'Arman.
 L'Arman subsequently secretly resold the ship by January 1865 to the Confederacy while it was still at sea.

-France regained normal diplomatic relations with the US in 1866, and withdrew its troops from Mexico because of threats from Washington.
+Aftermath

+Near the end of the war, representatives at the 1865 Hampton Roads Conference briefly discussed a proposal for a north–south reconciliation by a joint action against the French in Mexico.
+In his reply to a 1866 French request for neutrality, Seward said that French withdrawal should be unconditional, and the French agreed to withdraw from Mexico by 1867.
+Without French armies, the puppet emperor Maximilian I of Mexico was defeated and executed by the republican government of Benito Juárez on 19 June.